Vudalimab (PD1 x CTLA4)

 New Phase 1b/2 Clinical Study of Vudalimab for First-Line Treatment of Patients with Metastatic Non-Small Cell Lung Cancer

-Xencor plans to evaluate vudalimab as a first-line treatment in patients with locally advanced or metastatic non-small cell lung cancer (mNSCLC).
+Xencor is evaluating vudalimab as a first-line treatment in patients with locally advanced or metastatic non-small cell lung cancer (mNSCLC).
 Multiple responses were observed in checkpoint-experienced, heavily-pretreated patients with mNSCLC in the Phase 1 study of vudalimab.

-Part 1 of the new Phase 1b/2 study would randomize patients at one of two doses of vudalimab, in combination with chemotherapy.
-The study’s second part would randomize patients to either vudalimab plus chemotherapy or pembrolizumab plus chemotherapy.
+Part 1 of the new Phase 1b/2 study randomizes patients at one of two doses of vudalimab, in combination with chemotherapy.
+The study’s second part will randomize patients to either vudalimab plus chemotherapy or pembrolizumab plus chemotherapy.
 The primary outcome measure of Part 2 would be a comparison of progression-free survival.
-Xencor anticipates initiating the study by the end of 2023.